 Rockhill Farm in MD started a dairy and I think the approval process took over a year.
 Someone in DC started a cheese making company at their wine and cheese restaurant, buying a top of the line cheesemaking machine and they even built a cheese cave and they were bringing in raw milk.
 And then their rent went up and they went out of business.

 So the market has a secondary goal beyond the primary mission of feeding the community.
-The hope is that we can build a grassroots coalition to change the law without sacrificing health standards.
-Our motto is that we are baking a political statement.
+We want to increase demand for quality food from local producers.
+This will increase the viability of entry-level operations.
+Our motto is we are baking a political statement.